What is the link between collagen and sleep?

 Collagen, an essential structural protein in our body, is naturally rich in glycine, an amino acid with valuable properties for sleep quality.

-Often overlooked, wisteria acts as a true regulator of the nervous system, providing a subtle yet effective calming effect.
-It helps to reduce the central body temperature, a key mechanism for initiating sleep more quickly and diving into a deeper sleep.
+Often overlooked, glycine acts as a true regulator of the nervous system, providing a subtle yet effective calming effect.
+It helps to reduce core body temperature, a key mechanism to trigger faster sleep onset and dive into deeper sleep.

 💚 Why is it important?
-Easier falling asleep, a less restless night, and optimal recovery are the pillars of sustainable well-being — and glycine plays a central role at every stage.
+Easier falling asleep, a less restless night, and optimal recovery are the pillars of lasting well-being — and glycine plays a central role at every stage.

 To learn more about the benefits of collagen, check out our dedicated article.

 Thanks to its action on NMDA receptors in the brain, glycine helps induce a natural state of relaxation without causing daytime drowsiness.
-It promotes a shorter sleep onset time and limits nighttime micro-awakenings, often responsible for fragmented sleep.
+It promotes a shorter time to fall asleep and limits nocturnal micro-awakenings, often responsible for fragmented sleep.

 By incorporating collagen into your evening routine, you provide your body with a favorable environment for continuous and restorative sleep.